aanchalMongia/McImpute_scRNAseq/README.md

 # mcImpute
-## Matrix completion based tool for imputation of scRNA-seq data
+## Tool for imputation of scRNA-seq data

 Click [here](www.google.com) for paper.